 Antelope Canyon is a popular location for photographers and sightseers, and a source of tourism business for the Navajo Nation.
 It has been accessible by permit only since 1997, when the Navajo Tribe made it a Navajo Tribal Park.
 Photography within the canyons is difficult due to the wide exposure range made by light reflecting off the canyon walls.

-Near Powell, Arizona, USA
+Location: Near Powell, Arizona, USA